jphaugla/datastax-bank-techday/README.md

-    removeTag.html - remove tag from a transaction by opening this file from browser addTag.sh      - add tag to a transaction using curl command removeTag.sh   - remove tag from a transaction using curl command
+    removeTag.html - remove tag from a transaction by opening this file from browser addTag.sh      - add tag to a transaction using curl command removeTag.sh   - remove tag from a transaction using curl command addCustChange.sh - use API to add a row to the bank.cust_change table.
+The cust_change table is joined to transaction stream to flag transactions with recent customer change

 scripts in src/main/scripts/  (all of these must be run from root directory)